Big brains, baldness and a hybrid

 Some observers have concluded that the family of Akhenaten bound their heads to create such elongated craniums, but this theory is impossible as their cranial capacity is much larger than a human's.
 Head-binding only alters a skull's shape, it doesn't increase its size.

 Others contend that the depictions of Akhenaten and his family have been hyper-stylised but it's clear that Akhenaten wanted to be honest about his family.
-He was also the king and so would not have changed his entire family's appearance to look strange, when he stated all the time that he wanted to be honest and transparent.
+He was also the king and so would not have changed his entire family's appearance to look strange, when he continually stated that he wanted to be honest and transparent.

 The most logical answer is the simplest one; Akhenaten's family were as they depicted themselves and they were healthy.
 They look strange because they were not Homo sapiens but a distinctly different species.
 What's more, they were genetically much better suited than us to possessing larger brains, as shown by their tiny offspring.

 I can understand that a lot of people will be upset about the theory developed in this article.
-Most people don't want to think that their entire species is a lab experiment, but that doesn't stop it being true and it doesn't stop us being a valid and important race.
-Science can be a harsh educator but I think if we are to progress in our understanding of ourselves and the universe, we'll definitely need to swallow some uncomfortable facts along the way but we will benefit from that knowledge.
+Most people don't want to think that their entire species is a lab experiment, but that doesn't stop it being true.
+It also doesn't stop us being a valid and important race.
+Science can be a harsh educator but I think if we are to progress in our understanding of ourselves and the universe, we'll definitely need to swallow some uncomfortable facts along the way; that's okay.
+What's important is that we will know more and we'll benefit from that knowledge.
 As Sir France Bacon once said, knowledge is power; let's start getting more powerful.